Koppeltaal/Koppeltaal-Documentation/_docs/koppelaal-1.2/integrator-who_is_involved.md

 The direct participants for a Koppeltaal project are more specific.

-Project using Koppeltaal do not revolve around Koppeltaal, the project achieve a goal set by the shared customer.
+Projects using Koppeltaal do not revolve around Koppeltaal, the projects achieve a goal set by the shared customer.

 * The customer (healthcare organisation) requests an outcome and accepts the result of the Koppeltaal project